-One day in French class we were conjugating verbs; Je suis, to es, vous êtes, etc. having not thought about it before and probably just to try to get a reaction out of whoever was next to me in class, I said to no one in particular, “this is too much work.
+One day in French class we were conjugating verbs; Je suis, to es, vous êtes, etc. Having never thought about it before and probably just to try to get a reaction out of whoever was next to me in class, I said to no one in particular, “This is too much work.
 I’m going to go to France and learn how to speak French.”
 After I said it I wondered what one had to do to go to a country outside United States.
-I learned all that was needed was a passport and to get a passport required only to be able to prove I was born, a picture, and $10.
-Without hesitation I said about acquiring those three things and by the end of that school year I had a passport.
-During the summer I worked in my brothers machine shop and since I didn’t need the money for anything just let him keep it in his operating account to pay me later when I needed it.
-I didn’t make any particular travel plans but I just knew I was going to go to France.
+I learned all I needed was a passport.
+To get a passport required only to be able to prove I was born, a picture, and $10.
+Without hesitation I set about acquiring those three things and by the end of that school year I had a passport.
+During the summer I worked in my brothers machine shop and since I didn’t need the money for anything, I let him keep my earnings it in his operating account to pay me later when I needed it.
+I didn’t make any particular travel plans but I had said I was going to so I was going to go to France.
 When my classmates in Oak Harbor all went off to college the next fall I realized I needed to start making some plans.
-I don’t remember the details of how I happen to be working for work Harbor freight lines again at the end of that year but I was and through them I made contact with a lion’s van line truck driver who traveled back and forth across United States moving people’s household property.
-He agreed to let me ride from Seattle to New York with him in exchange for me helping him load and unload as he dropped off and picked up households across the country.
-In December 1960 I remember stepping down out of the cab of the moving van onto the main street across Manhattan with my small suitcase.
-As the truck pulled away I remember looking up at the tall buildings all around me with the realization: “here I am.”
+I don’t remember the details of how I happen to be working for Oak Harbor freight lines at the end of that year but I was and through them I made contact with a Lyon’s Van Line truck driver who traveled back and forth across the United States moving people’s household property.
+He agreed to let me ride from Seattle to New York with him in exchange for me helping him load and unload as he dropped off and picked up loads across the country.
+In December 1960 I remember stepping down out of the cab of the moving van onto East 32nd Street in Manhattan with my small suitcase.
+As the truck pulled away I remember looking up at the tall buildings all around me with the realization: “Here I am.”

-Landing at Glasgow Scotland and hitchhiking to the youth hostel at Loch Lomman Castle was an adventure for a reason that I had not considered before hand.
-Although the Scottish people technically speak English and I could hear them talking to me, I had no clue what they were saying.
+Landing at Glasgow Scotland and hitchhiking to the youth hostel at Loch Lomon Castle was an adventure for an unanticipated reason.
+Although the Scottish people technically speak English and I could hear them talking to me, I had no clue what they were saying most of the time.
 Enough for now.